-This green sauce takes just 5 minutes to make, but adds a big fresh spark to just about anything you put it on.
+This fresh, herby green sauce with jalapeno and garlic takes just 5 minutes to make, but adds a big spark to just about anything you put it on.

 Here’s an endlessly versatile condiment you’ll want to put on everything — use it morning, noon and night on eggs, sandwiches, grilled meat and vegetables.

 Fresh green sauce, or salsa verde, is a flavor building-block and takes just a few minutes to make.